 Cacela Velha Beach (Praia de Cacela Velha)

-Just below the village sits Praia de Cacela Velha.
+After fully exploring Cacela Velha it’s probably about time to discover its amazing beach.
 The expansive beach stretches to Praia de Cabanas to the west, and Praia da Manta Rota to the east.
 To make your way down to the beach, simply follow the signs to ‘Sítio da Fábrica’ on the west side of the village and take the steep but graded path to the channel edge.
 Depending on tide times, you can either wade across the channel or catch a local boat to the main beach.
 There’s also access on the east side of the town near a small staircase next to Forte de Cacela.
 Again it’s a small but quite steep path that will lead you down to a small beach, you’ll still need to cross the channel to reach the main beach though.

-The beach is unlike most of the other famous beaches in the Algarve.
+The beach is one of our absolute favourites in the Algarve and is unlike any of the other famous beaches here.
 It is devoid of any commercial facilities and is more popular with the locals than tourists.
 The occasional seller offering bola de berlim or drinks from an ice box is all there is for refreshments so make sure to bring you own.
 There are no life guards either so families tend to stay in the warm pools of the lagoon and its channels than the sea.

 Best Restaurants in Cacela Velha